spextat0r/LSA-Reaper/README.md

 ## You are responsible for your own actions use this software on your own systems ONLY!

-LSA-Reaper is a remote command line LSA dumping tool that uses [Impacket's](https://github.com/SecureAuthCorp/impacket) wmiexec or atexec.
+LSA-Reaper is a remote command line LSA dumping tool that uses [Impacket's](https://github.com/SecureAuthCorp/impacket) wmiexec, smbexec, or atexec.

 ## Credits